 We give you 5 of the top romantic restaurants to dine at in Johannesburg, Cape Town and Durban this Valentine’s Day.

-That’s Amore Ristobar was born from the nostalgia of the owner having had restaurants in Italy, Rome and Napoli, who wanted to offer truly Italian dishes to the people of Johannesburg.
+That’s Amore Ristobar, one of the restaurants in Johannesburg, was born from the nostalgia of the owner having had restaurants in Italy, Rome, and Napoli, who wanted to offer truly Italian dishes to the people of Johannesburg.
 The menu is constantly changing to incorporate fresh foods with that Italian flare.
-The perfect sharing food.
+The perfect sharing food at this Johannesburg restaurant.

 One of the most established and popular bistros in Johannesburg, hosting delicious contemporary Mediterranean gastro fare amid vintage memorabilia and rustic brick walls.
 An absolute hidden gem if you haven’t heard of it before.